Cez02/PasswordsVault/README.md

 ## Any plans on expanding?

 None at the moment.
 Maybe a day will come when I work on the front-end.
-I am also not totally into cybersecurity, so there's a chance my app the least safe password vault out there (although I doubt it).
+I am also not totally into cybersecurity, so there's a chance my app is the least safe password vault out there (although I doubt it).

 ## Builds